insin/nwb/README.md

   -v, --version  print nwb's version

 Module creation commands:
-  new react-app <name>
-  new react-component <name>
-  new web-module <name>
+  new react-app <name>        create a React app new react-component <name>  create a React component with a demo app new web-module <name>       create a web module

 Common commands:
   build          clean and build clean          delete build test           run tests

-                   Options:
                    --server  keep running tests on every change

 React module commands:
-  serve          serve an app or a component's demo app with hot reloading
+  serve          serve an app, or a component's demo app, with hot reloading

-                   Options:
                    --info  show webpack build info
                    --port  port to run the dev server on [3000]

-Web module commands:
-  dist           build the web module and its demo app (if it has one)
 ```

 ## Documentation